Iran says it will destroy any aggressor

 NetBlocks Director Alp Toker said they saw four Iranian networks falling offline over a three hour period on Friday evening.
 This began when the first reports emerged and ended shortly afterwards.
 The networks have been stable since.

-Reporting by Dubai newsroom, additional reporting by Jack Stubbs in London; Editing by Kevin Liffey and Giles Elgood
+Reporting by Dubai newsroom, additional reporting by Jack Stubbs in London and David Morgan in Washington; Editing by Kevin Liffey, Giles Elgood and Daniel Wallis